 If a provider does not follow your Mental Health Declaration or Mental Health Power of Attorney, you may file a Complaint.
-Please see the Complaints, Grievances, and Fair Hearings section for information on how to file a Complaint; or call CBH Member Services at 1-888-545-2600.
+Please see Section 7: Complaints, Grievances, and Fair Hearings of this Handbook on page 51 for information on how to file a Complaint; or call CBH Member Services at 1-888-545-2600.

-SECTION 6: PHYSICAL HEALTH SERVICES
+6. PHYSICAL HEALTH SERVICES

+6.1.
 Who Covers Your Physical Health Services?